 21. Define “encomienda”, identify the goal of encomienda, and explain how it worked.

-22. Identify the single most important economic activity in Spanish America after 1540.
+22. Identify the single most important economic activity in Spanish America during the 16th century.

 23. Describe the social class hierarchy that developed in New Spain.

 24. Enumerate the demographic impact of European diseases on Native Americans by 1570.

 25. Explain why Martin Luther’s ideas concerning religion were considered “dangerous” by church officials and other defenders of the Catholic Church.

 26. Discuss how riches from New Spain resulted in short-term gains but also long-term problems for Spain.

 Chapter 3 – The Southern Colonies in the 17th Century, 1601-1700